queilawithaQ/documentation/_general/projects/builds-are-not-triggered.md

 ![Github Apps Configuration]({{ site.baseurl }}/images/general/github_apps_configuration.png)

+#### Reinstall GitHub App

+To reset the installation, you can uninstall and reinstall the app.
+Under the same _Configure_ page as above, scroll to the bottom and click the _Uninstall_ button.
+Once GitHub finishes removing the app, you can [install](https://github.com/apps/codeship/installations/new) it in your organization again.

 ### GitLab

 Make sure a webhook for CodeShip is added under the _Webhooks_ section in the settings of your repository.
 The [GitLab documentation](https://docs.gitlab.com/ce/user/project/integrations/webhooks.html) has more information.